xapundel/think2020/Preparation.md

 ## Installing Horizon agent on your device

 For using your machine as edge device you should install Horizon agent package and Horizon CLI instruments.
 Below you can see the instructions for doing that [on Linux machine](#linux-installation) and [on Mac](#mac-os-installation).
+List of supported OS versions for Linux packages [you can find here](https://github.com/open-horizon/horizon-deb-packager).

 #### Linux installation

 1. Add Horizon packages repository.
-You can choose your Linux OS version [from their repository](http://pkg.bluehorizon.network/linux) as well - this is an example for for Ubuntu Bionic 18.04.
+You can choose your Linux OS version [from their repository](http://pkg.bluehorizon.network/linux) as well - this is an example for Ubuntu Bionic 18.04.

     ```bash
     wget -qO - http://pkg.bluehorizon.network/bluehorizon.network-public.key | sudo apt-key add -